Kosisochi/DataAnalysisPortfolio/Top UK YouTubers Project/README.md

 2. Explore the data in Excel
 3. Load the data into SQL Server
 4. Clean the data with SQL
-5. Test the data with SQL
+5. Conduct Data Quality Checks with SQL
 6. Visualize the data in Power BI
 7. Generate the findings based on the insights
 8. Write the documentation + commentary
-9. Publish the data to GitHub Pages
+9. Publish the data to a github repo

 ## Data exploration notes

-This is the stage where you have a scan of what's in the data, errors, inconcsistencies, bugs, weird and corrupted characters etc

-- What are your initial observations with this dataset?
-What's caught your attention so far?

 1. There are at least 4 columns that contain the data we need for this analysis, which signals we have everything we need from the file without needing to contact the client for any more data.
 2. The first column contains the channel ID with what appears to be channel IDS, which are separated by a @ symbol - we need to extract the channel names from this.